 The District was listed on the National Register of Historic Places in 1982 and expanded in 2011.
 It includes an impressive collection of more than 875 structures in a wide array of styles including Gothic Revival, Second Empire, Greek revival, Italianate, Queen Anne, Richardson Romanesque, Tudor Revival, Georgian Revival, Arts & Crafts and Stick styles.
 Of particular note is the presence of many “Kit homes” designed, built and displayed here by the Aladdin and Lewis & Liberty companies which pioneered the manufacture of kit homes from their base of operations in Bay City.

 The Center Avenue Neighborhood Association was born from a need to preserve this rich legacy for future generations.
 Membership is available to all individuals and organizations who share our interest in protecting the historic character of the Center Avenue Historic District and the greater Bay City community.
+In addition, historic preservation grants and awards are also available.

 We invite you to stroll the neighborhood and imagine what it was like to live here when guests were delivered in horse-drawn carriages and entertained in third-floor ballrooms.
 Learn more about the characters who built their homes in the District and the distinctive character they created in Bay City’s most significant historic resource.